 Finding Office Space

-So, if we decide on a home office, it's typically a matter of scratching out some space in another room — a corner of the room, space underneath a stairway, or a little-used closet (is there such a thing?) can be converted to compact workspace.
+So, if we decide on a home office, it's typically a matter of scratching out some space in another room — a corner of the room, space underneath a stairway, or a little-used closet (is there such a thing?) can be converted to a compact workspace.
 In a pinch, a computer armoire that opens to reveal a home office, and closes to hide it out of sight behind attractive cabinet doors can turn a corner of any room into a very compact office.
-If you have study, den or unused bedroom, then the space problem is easier but not completely solved because these rooms are usually not configured as offices and need to be adapted.
+If you have a study, den, or unused bedroom, then the space problem is easier but not completely solved because these rooms are usually not configured as offices and need to be adapted.

 With careful planning, you may even be able to borrow temporary space for your home office.
-For example, a small office tucked into a corner of the dining room may allow you to use the dining room table as additional working surface during the day, and back to a dining table in the evening.
+For example, a small office tucked into a corner of the dining room may allow you to use the dining room table as an additional working surface during the day, and back to a dining table in the evening.
 In a kitchen, the kitchen countertops may be used the same way.

 The Minimum Home Office